davidsbatista/davidsbatista.net/_posts/2018-12-06-Word_Embeddings.md

 ## __Summary__

-In a time lenght of about 10 years Word Embeddings revolutionized the way cetrain NLP tasks can be solved with Neural Networks.
+In a time span of about 10 years Word Embeddings revolutionized the way almost all NLP tasks can be solved with Neural Networks.

 <!--
 - Multi-sense embeddings: embeddings fail to capture polisemy